Vyral/base-template/_posts/2020-03-23-a-quick-market-update.md

 <br>**For those wondering how our real estate market is performing, here’s a quick update (<u><a target="_blank" href="https://pdfhost.io/v/5oYknq~zU_Carolina_Forest.pdf">view the full report here</a></u>):&nbsp;**

-* In February 2020, there were more listings and sales in the Carolina Forest area of Myrtle Beach than in 2019&nbsp;
+* In February 2020, there were more listings and sales in the Carolina Forest area of Myrtle Beach than in 2019
-* As you’d expect, the coronavirus has been a recent curveball.
-There are still buyers looking for properties, and we are still helping them with this immediate need.&nbsp;
+* As you’d expect, the coronavirus has been a recent curveball; there are still buyers looking for properties, and we are still helping them with this immediate need
-* We’re limited our limit in-person meetings and implement more video showings
+* We’re limited our in-person meetings and implementing more video showings
 * There are fewer buyers in town right now, as some people have postponed trips
-* We’re still listing properties and putting others under contract; it’s business as usual, just done more cautiously&nbsp;
+* We’re still listing properties and putting others under contract; it’s business as usual—just done more cautiously

 If you have any questions or need another real estate market update, please reach out to us by phone or email.
 We’d love to hear from you.